pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 application reasons about data from exactly one machine.
 We can build other applications that use a Reader Group configured to read from all of the Streams.
 To keep it simple, in the sample application the Reader Group only reads from one Stream.

-We can call `createReaderGroup()` with the same parameters multiple times and the same Reader Group will be returned each time after it is initially created.
+We can call `createReaderGroup()` with the same parameters multiple times and the same Reader Group will be returned each time after it is initially created (idempotent operation).
 Note that in other cases, if the developer knows the name of the Reader Group to use and knows it has already been created, they can use `getReaderGroup()` on `ReaderGroupManager` to retrieve the `ReaderGroup` object by name.

 At this point, we have the Scope and Stream is set up and the `ReaderGroup` object created.
 Next, we need to create a Reader and start reading Events.